 They tend to love going to the dog park, and they usually behave themselves while there.
 Just keep a close eye on them during the summer, as they’re prone to overheating.

-It’s imperative that you train these dogs early and often, because if you let their stubborn streak get out of hand, you could have a little tyrant on your hands.
+It’s imperative that you train the Golden Dox early and often, because if you let their stubborn streak get out of hand, you could have a little tyrant on your hands.

 Socialization is also critical, especially if you’re planning to incorporate one into a house that already has dogs or other pets.
 Make sure they’re introduced to a wide variety of environments early on in life, and reward them for good behavior while there.